Helmikalle/ankka-palvelin/README.md

 [INFO] BUILD SUCCESS

-Or if you want to pack it into a JAR file type "mwnw package".
-It will run all the tests and will build a runnable JAR file to the target folder.
+Or if you want to pack it into a JAR file type "mvnw package".
+It will run all the tests and will build a runnable JAR file to the "/target" folder.

 You can try running tests by typing "mvnw test" or just run it with "mvnw spring-boot:run".
 For other platforms i dont know the command line commands.